 Beyond just grading, it’s worth reflecting on the many other aspects of the hobby that rely on import / export that could be affected by prolonged high tariffs:

-• Supplies: most sleeves and toploaders are made in China (BCW for example).
-Some are made in the U.S.of A. (Pro-Mold) but even in that case they could see a burst of increased demand that causes price hikes.
+- Supplies: most sleeves and toploaders are made in China.
+BCW for example has implemented a 34% surcharge on all products imported from China.
+Currently, many are on backorder until the end of June.
+Some supplies are made in the U.S.of A. (Pro-Mold) but even in that case they could see a burst of increased demand that causes price hikes.
+And “made in the U.S.A.” can still require Chinese imports of parts, textiles, etc.

-• Shops: LCS sell said hobby supplies and could be affected by a shortage.
+- Shops: Local card shops sell these hobby supplies could be affected by any shortage.

-• Modern cards: Topps and Panini make cards here, but of course sell many products to a global audience.
-Other countries respond in a way that causes a protracted tariff war.
+- Modern cards: Topps and Panini make cards here, but of course sell many products to a global audience.
+Other countries could respond in a way that causes a protracted tariff war.
 If so, the results could be an over supply and falling prices for American manufacturers.

 Hopefully, the tariff tiff will be short-lived.
 If not, it will be interesting to see how tariffs affect not just individual collectors, but folks who make their living in the hobby.